madsen/pod-plugincatalog/README.md

 Pod-PluginCatalog
 =================

-Pod-PluginCatalog is a Perl module that NEEDS A DESCRIPTION.
+Pod-PluginCatalog is a Perl module that aids in formatting a tag-based collection of plugins.
+It was written to create the catalog at <http://dzil.org/plugins/> but should also be useful for similar catalogs.

 This is a Git repository where development of Pod-PluginCatalog takes place.
 For more information, visit [Pod-PluginCatalog on CPAN](http://search.cpan.org/dist/Pod-PluginCatalog/).